cozy/cozy-stack/docs/intents.md

 To start an intent, it must specify the following information:

 - `action` : an action verb, which will be matched against the actions declared in services manifest files.
-- `type` : a **single** data type, which will be matched against the types declared in services mainfest files.
+- `type` : a **single** data type, which will be matched against the types declared in services manifest files.

-Based on the `type`, a data format to use for communications between the client and the service is infered.
+Based on the `type`, a data format to use for communications between the client and the service is inferred.

 If `type` is a MIME type, than communications must be done using that MIME type.
-When `type` is a Cozy Document Type, the infered MIME type is `application/json` and that format must be used for inter-apps communications.
+When `type` is a Cozy Document Type, the inferred MIME type is `application/json` and that format must be used for inter-apps communications.

 There are also two optional fields that can be defined at the start of the intent:

 - `data` : Any data that the client want to makes available to the service.
-This data must be represented in the infered data format.
+This data must be represented in the inferred data format.
-- `permissions` : When `type` is a Cozy Document Type and the client expects to receive one or more documents as part of the reply from the service, the `permissions` field allows the client to resquest permissions for these documents. `permissions` is a list of HTTP Verbs.
+- `permissions` : When `type` is a Cozy Document Type and the client expects to receive one or more documents as part of the reply from the service, the `permissions` field allows the client to request permissions for these documents. `permissions` is a list of HTTP Verbs.
 Refer [to this section](https://github.com/cozy/cozy-stack/blob/master/docs/permissions.md#verbs) of the permission documentation for more information.

 **Note**: if the intent's subject is a Cozy Doctype that holds references to other Cozy Documents (such as an album referencing photos or a playlist referencing music files), the permissions should be granted for the referenced documents too, whenever possible.